 Save to My DOJO

-VMware Cloud on AWS is a hybrid cloud service that was launched by VMware back in 2017 and never ceased to grow.
-Everyone in the tech industry acknowledges the fact that cloud solutions have changed the IT landscape and are here to stay, never mind thrive.
+VMware Cloud on AWS is a hybrid cloud service that was launched by the company back in 2017 to address organizations that want to run VMware in AWS and it never ceased to grow (Also referred to as VMC on AWS for what does VMC stand for).
+Everyone in the tech industry acknowledges the fact that cloud solutions have changed the IT landscape and are here to stay, never mind thriving.

 “VMware Cloud On AWS”

 However, shifting to the cloud is not something you do overnight and simply does not apply to a number of cases.
-Many IT folks don’t have the means, needs or possibility to migrate all of their workloads to the cloud, however beneficial it would be.
-In these instances, hybrid cloud is a great compromise to smoothen the transition, especially VMware Cloud on AWS which simplifies the process significantly.
+Many IT folks don’t have the means, needs, or possibility to migrate all of their workloads to the cloud, however beneficial it would be.
+In these instances, a hybrid cloud is a great compromise to smoothen the transition, especially with VMware in AWS which simplifies the process significantly.

 For a complete rundown on hybrid cloud, be sure to check out our guide to VMware hybrid Cloud.
 Here we will just touch base on the different ways to use the cloud and where Hybrid implementations sit: